Migrate from AWS to Google Cloud: Migrate from Amazon RDS and Amazon Aurora for MySQL to Cloud SQL for MySQL

 You repeat this sequence until you've achieved your optimization goals.

-For more information about optimizing your Google Cloud environment, see Migrate to Google Cloud: Optimize your environment and Performance optimization process.
+For more information about optimizing your Google Cloud environment, see Migrate to Google Cloud: Optimize your environment and Google Cloud Architecture Framework: Performance optimization.

 Establish your optimization requirements